Ethan Freeman

-Ethan Freeman is an American stage actor and singer based in Europe.
+Ethan Freeman (born March 8, 1959) is an American stage actor and singer based in Europe.
 He has performed in countries all around the world, most notably Germany, Austria, Canada, and in London's West End.

 Career

 Freeman has played both the title role and André in the West End production of The Phantom of the Opera, he was the fifth principal actor to portray the Phantom in the West End production.
 He reprised the title role in Canadian, German, and Austrian productions.

 He played Javert in the West End production of Les Misérables from 1997 to 1998.
 He was also featured in Les Misérables: The Dream Cast in Concert and Les Misérables in Concert: The 25th Anniversary.

 He originated the roles of The Beast and Dr. Jekyll/Mr. Hyde in the Vienna production of Beauty and the Beast and the Bremen production of Jekyll & Hyde.
 He was replaced by Steve Barton in both productions.

 He played the role of Kerchak in the Hamburg production of Tarzan.

 Freeman originated the role of Jafar in the Hamburg and Stuttgart production of Aladdin.